johannes-mueller/lumio/README.md

 * The SPIs of the RP-2040 are said to deal with 5V quite well and as it turns out I have not experienced logic voltage issues – well maybe some small ones.

-The LED strips are made of APA102 leds.
+The LED strips are made of APA102 LEDs.
 They work quite well with the SPI busses of the RP-2040.
-The APA102s are so called 4-wire addressable leds.
+The APA102s are so called 4-wire addressable LEDs.
 Two wires are for power supply and ground.
 The third for the signal clock and the fourth for the signal.
 One crucial point that I learned is that the signal clock is not global but each LED regenerates the clock signal so that id does